top of page

 2017windsredblue.jpg

-Bodie Stanley is a sound and visual artist working across sound, installation, experimental composition, sculpture, print and painting.
-He holds as First-Class Batchelors Degree in Illustration where he was awarded the Visual Showcase Award and a Distinction MA Fine Art from Central Saint Martins where he received the UAL Home Student Scholarship and a recognition award for collaborations.
+Bodie Stanley is a multidisciplinary visual and sonic artist working across sound, installation, experimental composition, sculpture, print, and painting.
+He holds a First-Class Bachelor’s Degree in Illustration, where he was awarded the Visual Showcase Award, and a Distinction MA in Fine Art from Central Saint Martins, where he received the UAL Home Student Scholarship and a recognition award for collaborations.
+He was also shortlisted for the Bow Arts Mick Bateman Memorial Award for artists working in metal.

 His practice is deeply rooted in social engagement and exploring accessibility within art institutions.
 Environments, journeys, and psychogeography significantly influence his work, as he examines how certain places can reinforce social segregation—whether through physical barriers or a lack of transport and amenities.